molily/molily.de/_testing-angular/testing-components-with-children.md

 <aside class="margin-note">Smoke test</aside>

 This suite has one spec that acts as a *smoke test*.
 It checks the presence of a Component instance.
-It does assert anything specific about the Component behavior yet.
+It does not assert anything specific about the Component behavior yet.
 It merely proves that the Component renders without errors.

 If the smoke test fails, you know that something is wrong with the testing setup.